-Considerations for meat processors accepting venison to prevent spreading Chronic Wasting Disease
+Considerations for meat processors accepting venison to prevent spreading chronic wasting disease

 Protocol for meat processors to follow when accepting venison this hunting season.

-The disease can also be spread via infected soil.
-Prions, which are single proteins, are what cause the infections and are not easily killed by traditional strategies such as heat.
-Research from The University of Texas Health Science Center at Houston has shown prions have been able to bind to the roots and leaves of wheat grass plants when incubated with contaminated material, even when incubated in highly diluted amounts.
+Cervids contract chronic wasting disease through direct contact with an infected animal or through indirect exposure via infected soil or plants.
+Research from the University of Texas Health Science Center at Houston has shown prions have been able to bind to the roots and leaves of wheat grass plants when incubated with contaminated material, even when incubated in highly diluted amounts.
 They also found that plants grown in infected soil can transport the deadly prions.
-Hamsters that were fed the contaminated plants contracted CWD in the research project.
+Hamsters that were fed the contaminated plants contracted chronic wasting disease in the research project.

 - Where was this deer/venison harvested?

-- Was the deer taken to a DNR check station?
+- Was the deer taken to a Department of Natural Resources (DNR) check station?